English Lead– Mrs Holly Wain

 Reading for Pleasure: A research overview, National Literacy Trust, 2006

-At Flanderwell Primary School we promote reading for pleasure:
+At Flanderwell Primary School we promote reading for pleasure.
+We do this in the following ways:

 - Reading and books are at the centre of the curriculum.

-- Build time for all children to read independently, read aloud and be read to during the school day.
+- We plan time in for all children to read independently, read aloud and be read to during the school day.

-- Arrange annual visits to the local library, where the children have the opportunity to become members.
+- We arrange visits to the local library, where the children have the opportunity to become members.

 Link to National Curriculum: